emreozcan/mehtap/README.md

 For example, the exact formatting of error messages is not specified in the reference manual, so it is allowed to be different.

-Currently, the only difference with the specification of the reference manual if in garbage collection and frame scope.
+There are some differences with the specification of the reference manual.
+They are:

+- garbage collection,
+- frame scope.

+There are some things that are not implemented yet.
+They are, only listing language features, excluding the standard library:

+- Taking metavalues and metamethods into consideration when doing operations.

 ## Where is the license?